timcash/small_http/README.md

 # small_http
 ## Motivation
+1. This system is designed to be readable and hackable.
-Other framworks and tools import so many tools and technologies that they form islands of code. typescript, jest, react, webpack, etc... we can do more with less code.
+1. Framworks import so many tools and technologies that they form islands of code.
+Hiding the underlying simplicity.
+1. To have a small piece of code to learn about networking and the http (protocol)

 ## Non-features
 A small set of tools to get started with a nodejs http server.
 More like a template.
 1. server uses `node:http`
 1. great for learning about testing and http servers at a lower level
 1. easy to inspect and modify the raw streams
-1. testing uses the built in `node:test` and `undici` for requests
+1. testing uses the built in `node:test` and `undici` for requests for compatibility with other runtimes
 1. examples of async and stream styles in a running server (node.js superpower)

 # install